 I am involved in a slip & fall case where I have told my lawyer that i do not want to go to trial and am willing to settle the case for less than HIS recommended amount, if apposing party will agree.
 He tells me that I have no choice and will go to trial when the courts say the case is ready.

 The lawyer must abide by your request.
 After all, it is your case.
 If there is an offer made and you want to accept it, then it is your decision.
 However, if the defense has never agreed to that offer, then it limits your options.
-"ADR", alternate dispute resolution, is typically something both...Read more »
+"ADR", alternate dispute resolution, is typically...Read more »

 Pedestrian hit by car, pedestrian on drugs and legally drunk walked into traffic.
 Ambulance chasers filed against state, town, car manufacture and us, all were dropped except us.
 How long before our rights are considered and the lawsuit is considered fivalas.
 Police cited pedestrian no fault to us.

 It all depends on which county (if it's in state court) and what the lawyers are doing.
 For example, some counties like Chester County, place cases on the trial list within a certain period of time.
-Otherwise, the defense lawyers can file a motron for summary judgment which would ask the court to...Read more »
+Otherwise, the defense lawyers can file a motron for summary judgment which would ask the...Read more »

 The burden is on the attorney to subpoena you (I assume you are not a party to the lawsuit?).
 They would have to go through a process of having you served in your state which can be difficult for the attorney.
 Otherwise, a simple request is typically not binding on you.
 I don't have all the...Read more »